Our aim is to provide the best possible care and support for these children and young people so that their future is not be dictated by their past.

 Families from the EU accession countries have no right to financial support until the parent/s have worked in the UK for 12 months, when they are then eligible to claim certain welfare benefits.
-Where the child/ren of the family is assessed as children in need we have a duty under the Children Act to ensure the child’s safety.
-This may be through financial support to the child/ren.
+Where the child/children of the family are assessed as children in need we have a duty under the Children Act to ensure the child’s safety.
+This may be through financial support to the child/children.

-If you think you need any of these services, or if you have concerns about a child, contact the EHASH and Assessment team by phone, or in person.
+If you think you need any of these services, or if you have concerns about a child, contact EHASH.